 - nonverbal praise, gestures (clapping) or signs (thumbs up)

 - a favourite activity – for example, playtime with trains

-Once your child has made progress on a particular step, stop using food, activities and toys as rewards.
-But keep using verbal and nonverbal praise.
+Once your child has made progress on a particular step, stop using activities and toys as rewards.
+But keep praising your child.